goschtl/zope/z3c.securitytool/trunk/src/z3c/securitytool/README.txt

     Then we filter out the uninteresting information for the user being inspected.
     >>> matrix = prinDetails('zope.daniel')

+    The principal details structure contains five interesting pieces of data.
+    >>> pprint(sorted(matrix.keys()))
+    ['groups', 'permissionTree', 'permissions', 'roleTree', 'roles']

     Below we check to make sure the groups data structure from the user daniel is returned as expected.
 This is the data used to populate the groups section on the User Details page.

     >>> pprint(matrix['groups'].keys())
     ['zope.group1']

-    Here we check to make sure the permission tree is created properly.
     The permission tree is used to display the levels of inheritance that were traversed to attain the permission displayed.
+The permission is stored as a list so the order is maintained. (yes I know there are better ways to accomplish this)
     >>> pprint(matrix['permissionTree'][0])
     {u'Folder1_2': {'name': None,
                      'parentList': [u'Folder1', 'Root Folder'],